Punktum-dk/epp-service-specification/README.md

 DK Hostmaster is the registry for the ccTLD for Denmark (dk).
 The current model used in Denmark is based on a sole registry, with DK Hostmaster maintaining the central DNS registry.

-The legislation and registry model utilised in Denmark imposes some limitations compared to the EPP protocol in general, since the primary intent of the EPP protocol is focused on a model based on shared-registry rather than a sole-registry model like the one used in Denmark.
+The legislation and registry model utilized in Denmark imposes some limitations compared to the EPP protocol in general, since the primary intent of the EPP protocol is focused on a model based on shared-registry rather than a sole-registry model like the one used in Denmark.

 These limitations are described in detail below in the chapter entitled Implementation Limitations, and these are explained further in the command descriptions where the single commands deviate from the EPP standard specification.
 In addition to limitations and deviations found in the above, a few others have been implemented to support DNS registration under Danish legislation, these are described in detail under the individual commands, where relevant.